Face coverings protect our entire community from COVID-19

 You should put on your face covering if you see someone within 30 feet of you (about the length of a Muni bus).
 That way, both of you will have enough time to put on your face coverings if you get close to each other.

 You are not required to use a face covering at home.
-But if you or someone at home is sick, you can use a face covering to reduce exposure.
+But if you or someone at home is sick, use a face covering to reduce exposure.
 If you live with someone at higher risk from COVID-19, everyone at home should wear a face covering when around others, if possible.

 Call your healthcare provider if you or someone in your home is sick.
 See more information about getting healthcare during the pandemic.